okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-tracer/main/index.md

 **What you need**

 A SAML app to test.
-See [Prepare a SAML integration](/docs/guides/build-sso-integration/saml2/main/#prepare-a-saml-integration) for more information on how to create one.
+See [Prepare a SAML integration](/docs/guides/build-sso-integration/saml2/main/#prepare-a-saml-integration).

 ---